January 2018 update:

-The City of Mesquite is making major improvements to Vanston park, located at 2913 Oates Drive, near the Thomasson Square Corridor.
-These improvements include plans for two baseball fields, a basketball court, a skate park, a large picnic pavilion, a playground as well as hike and bike trails.
+On May 18, 2017, a public re-dedication was held for Vanston Park, 2913 Oates Drive, after extensive renovations and improvements were completed.
+These improvements include two baseball fields, a basketball court, a large picnic pavilion, a playground as well as hike and bike trails.

 Click here to read answers from City staff on the most frequently asked questions about Thomasson Square.

 Click below to learn more about the various aspects of Thomasson Square.

 - An overview of the Thomasson Square Revitalization

 - The Complete Streets Concepts for Thomasson Square

 - The Economic Impacts of the Thomasson Square

 - The reconstruction of Gus Thomasson, from Moon to Karla Drive, will cost approximately $3.95 million.
 The City received a $3 million North Central Texas Council of Governments grant for this part of the project.